FedorIvanov37/sv-terminal/README.md

 Written on Python 3.12 with the use of PyQt6 and Pydantic packages

-In case of any questions about SIGNAL [contact author](#author).
+In case of any questions about SIGNAL [contact the author](#author).
 Your feedback and suggestions are general drivers of SIGNAL evolution.

 ## Important notes

 * Allowed usage on test environment only.
 SIGNAL only implements basic security checks
 * At the moment SIGNAL doesn't support byte-fields